 - Reduced hepatic glucuronidation and clearance of steroid hormones such as estrogen

 - Risk of increased hepatotoxicity caused by a wide number of pharmaceutical drugs

 - Impaired metabolism and clearance of thyroid hormones, such as Thyroxine and Reverse T3

 - Impaired biosynthesis of heme and altered porphyrin metabolism

-- Digestive symptoms that are associated with SIBO, bloating and constipation
+- Digestive symptoms that are associated with biliary insufficiency: SIBO, nausea, bloating and constipation

 - Mood-related symptoms, such as anxiety

-Overview of Bilirubin Metabolism, Hepatic Function & Bile Synthesis
+Overview of Bilirubin Metabolism, Hepatic Function & Biliary Synthesis

 The breakdown of red blood cells takes place in the spleen, where the constituent hemoglobin is degraded into heme and biliverdin.
 The result of this is the formation of unconjugated bilirubin.
 Unconjugated bilirubin makes its way to the liver, where the phase 2 glucuronidation pathway conjugates bilirubin through the action of the enzyme UGT1a1.
 Individuals with Gilbert’s syndrome have inherited a polymorphism within the UGT1a1 gene, reducing their capacity to conjugate bilirubin sufficiently.